-- confidentiality the discloser's name and other identifying information will be protected to the extent possible - protection against reprisal the discloser is protected from unfair treatment by Council and employees of Council as a result of making the PID - immunity from liability the discloser cannot be prosecuted for disclosing the information but is not exempt from action if they have engaged in wrongdoing - protection from defamation the discloser has a defence against an accusation of defamation by any subject officer.
+- confidentiality the discloser's name and other identifying information will be protected to the extent possible - protection against reprisal the discloser is protected from unfair treatment by Council and employees of Council as a result of making the PID.
+It is an offence to take reprisal action against a discloser. - immunity from liability the discloser cannot be prosecuted, or be made subject to administrative or disciplinary action for disclosing the information but is not exempt from action if they have engaged in wrongdoing - protection from defamation the discloser has a defence against an accusation of defamation by any subject officer.